yasirkula/UnityNativeGallery/.github/README.md

 `NativeGallery.GetVideoFromGallery( MediaPickCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select a video from Gallery/Photos.
 This function works similar to its *GetImageFromGallery* equivalent.

+`NativeGallery.GetAudioFromGallery( MediaPickCallback callback, string title = "", string mime = "audio/*" )`: prompts the user to select an audio file.
+This function works similar to its *GetImageFromGallery* equivalent.
+Works on Android only.

+`NativeGallery.GetMixedMediaFromGallery( MediaPickCallback callback, MediaType mediaTypes, string title = "" )`: prompts the user to select an image/video/audio file.
+This function is available on Android 19 and later and all iOS versions.
+Selecting audio files is not supported on iOS.
+- **mediaTypes** is the bitwise OR'ed media types that will be displayed in the file picker dialog (e.g. to pick an image or video, use `MediaType.Image | MediaType.Video`)

 `NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
 Selecting multiple files from gallery is only available on *Android 18* and later (iOS not supported).
 Call *CanSelectMultipleFilesFromGallery()* to see if this feature is available.

 `NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select one or more videos from Gallery/Photos.
 This function works similar to its *GetImagesFromGallery* equivalent.

+`NativeGallery.GetAudiosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "audio/*" )`: prompts the user to select one or more audio files.
+This function works similar to its *GetImagesFromGallery* equivalent.
+Works on Android only.

+`NativeGallery.GetMixedMediasFromGallery( MediaPickMultipleCallback callback, MediaType mediaTypes, string title = "" )`: prompts the user to select one or more image/video/audio files.
+Selecting audio files is not supported on iOS.

-`NativeGallery.CanSelectMultipleFilesFromGallery()`: returns true if selecting multiple images/videos from Gallery/Photos is possible on this device.
+`NativeGallery.CanSelectMultipleFilesFromGallery()`: returns *true* if selecting multiple images/videos from Gallery/Photos is possible on this device.

+`NativeGallery.CanSelectMultipleMediaTypesFromGallery()`: returns *true* if *GetMixedMediaFromGallery*/*GetMixedMediasFromGallery* functions are supported on this device.

-`NativeGallery.IsMediaPickerBusy()`: returns true if the user is currently picking media from Gallery/Photos.
-In that case, another GetImageFromGallery or GetVideoFromGallery request will simply be ignored.
+`NativeGallery.IsMediaPickerBusy()`: returns *true* if the user is currently picking media from Gallery/Photos.
+In that case, another GetImageFromGallery, GetVideoFromGallery or GetAudioFromGallery request will simply be ignored.

 Almost all of these functions return a *NativeGallery.Permission* value.
 More details about it is available below.